deanhiller/webpieces/README.md

 17. supports multiple domains over SSL with multiple certificats but only for advanced users
 18. TODO - saving page and seamless logging in
 19. TODO: seamless creation of CRUD
+20. Security - cookie is hashed so can't be modified without failing next request
+21. Security - Form auth token in play1.3.x line can be accidentally missed leaving security hole unless app developer is diligent.
+By default, we make it harder to not put the auth token AND check that token in forms (putting is automatic in play 1.3 but checking it is not)

 To try the webserver